 Knowing that these days of just the two of us are numbered, with trips to restaurants and farmers markets easy and last minute, made the languid day even sweeter.

-At the new market, we picked up a few fresh salsas, some locally raised meat, and a pint of strawberries from a charming older man who assured me they were “very sweet.”
+At the new market, we picked up a few fresh salsas, some locally raised meat, and a pint of fresh strawberries from a charming older man who assured me they were “very sweet.”
 I didn’t need much persuading, and half were devoured by dinnertime.

 The rest, so ripe they were practically turning to jam right there on the counter, were roughly chopped and made their way into these fruity, flavorful strawberry banana muffins.